drc38/Fronius_solarweb/README.md

 4. Download _all_ the files from the `custom_components/solarweb/` directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
 6. Restart Home Assistant
-7. In the HA UI go to "Integrations" click "+" and search for "solarweb_Powersensor"
+7. In the HA UI go to "Integrations" click "+" and search for "solarweb"

 # Configuration